Ghalia Benali: MwSOUL

 It was during the Arab Spring that people from all over the Middle East felt connected on a spiritual level no matter which country they came from.
 Tunisian-born and Brussels-based, Benali felt an otherworldly homogeneity with freedom seekers from far away and it felt as if she was destined for her new career venture.
 MwSOUL, translated as connected, was Benali's next music project.
 It is considered her most Sufi and spiritually oriented work.
 Most of the lyrics were written by her, yet the "MwSOUL" hit was written by the aspiring Egyptian poet, Abdallah Ghoneim.
 It all started during the revolution when Egypt shut down the internet and Benali felt a loss of connection with the youth.
 Ghoneim sent her a poem about souls and hearts intertwining, regardless of their inability to physically meet.
-The songstress tried to understand her own emotions regarding deaths, crimes, and conspiracies and seek the true essence of the events.
+She tried to understand her own emotions regarding deaths, crimes, and conspiracies and seek the true essence of the events.
 To her, freedom was never about overthrowing political figures, so instead, Benali immediately started recording the powerful poem tackling the individual's path towards liberty.
 MwSOUL is a project that blends classic and contemporary Arab lyrics.
 The music using breath (brass) and beat (percussion) was written by Benali, referring to the soul and heart, arranged by Belgian group Mâäk, with whom Benali has been collaborating for over 20 years, and led by trumpeter Laurent Blondiau with the excellent oud of Moufadhel Adhoum.
 Benali graced the stage in the MwSOUL performance, creating a pulse that is organically provided by oud, flute, trumpet, sax, sousaphone, & drums, along with her dark and commanding voice and horns that add punchy rhythmic riffs.
 From moments of calm voice tagged solely with oud or sousaphone to full-throated vocal notes, the performance is a roller coaster of beats and emotions.
 The album was recorded on the W.E.R.F label and was released in May 2017.